Scholarship application is now closed.

 - Applicant cannot be a previous recipient of this scholarship.

-- Applicant cannot be an employee, director or committee member (or child, step-child, or grandchild thereof) of SouthPoint Financial Credit Union or the Foundation.
+- Applicant cannot be an employee, director or committee member or relative (sibling, niece/nephew, child, step-child, or grandchild thereof) of SouthPoint Financial Credit Union or the Foundation.

 Disbursement of Funds and Accountability